Some advice for eBay sellers

 I’ve bought a lot of cameras from ebay over the last few years.
 Some have been bad, some good and some have been perfect, but it’s always a bit of a gamble as to the quality of the camera you are going to eventually unwrap if you win the auction.

-So I thought it might be useful to give my insights as to what sellers should do if they want to impress a camera collector enough to get them to buy from them again.
+So I thought it might be useful to give my insights and offer advice to ebay sellers as to what they should do if they want to impress a camera collector enough to get them to buy from them again.

 - When you take a picture of a camera to sell please try to get it in focus and without camera shake.
 Your target audience will generally be photographers and they certainly won’t appreciate pictures of a black or chrome fuzz.
 Even phone cameras generally have a flash but if the camera you are using doesn’t have a flash then wait for daylight hours and take pictures then.

 - Again when taking pictures try to take a few different angles so it shows all the different views of your camera.
 This is particularly useful to show that there isn’t hidden damage.
 I’ve seen countless ebay sales where there are 2 or 3 pictures taken from the same viewpoint which is adding nothing to the sale.

 - Be realistic about postage costs.
 I’ve seen camera bodies on sale with post at £12 when it only costs about £3 to actually post an item.
 I know that this is a way of covering the item being sold at a low price, but it discourages people from bidding so you end up selling at a lower price anyway.
 (The best example of this I saw was a description which said there was a minimum postage of £35 to cover the cost of the camera being sold below it’s market value – this would be reduced at the price went above £50.
 Perhaps the seller should have looked at the definition of market value!)